-Skip to content
+Skip to main content

-BERA Token
+BERA token

 $BERA is the native gas token of Berachain’s L1 and serves multiple purposes: